 Risk assessments referenced for the development of ASN standards are conducted by the Ministry of Health and Social Action.
-Other government and private entities involved in risk assessments include the Veterinary and Animal Health National Laboratory of the Senegalese Agricultural Research Institute (ISRA), the Food Technology Institute (ITA), and the laboratory of the Pasteur Institute.
+Other government and private entities involved in risk assessments include the Veterinary and Animal Health National Laboratory of the Senegalese Agricultural Research Institute (ISRA), the Food Technology Institute (ITA), and the Pasteur Institute.

-Depending on the agricultural product, different ministries are in charge of overseeing approved quality and sanitary and phytosanitary (SPS) measures at the border (air, land, and water), including sampling and testing.
-For example, the Ministry of Commerce ensures that imported processed foods meet Senegalese food safety standards.
-The Ministry of Livestock and Animal Production oversees meat products, live animals, and dairy, and the Ministry of Agriculture and Rural Development controls live plants and seeds, media, and bulk commodities such as wheat.
+Depending on the food or agricultural product, different ministries are in charge of overseeing approved quality and sanitary and phytosanitary (SPS) measures at the border (air, land, and water), including sampling and testing.
+For example, the Ministry of Commerce ensures that imported processed foods (excludes processed fish and seafood products which is under the jurisdiction of the Ministry of Fisheries) meet Senegalese food safety standards.
+The Ministry of Livestock and Animal Production oversees meat and poultry products, live animals, and milk and dairy products, and the Ministry of Agriculture and Rural Development controls live plants and seeds, media, and bulk commodities such as wheat.
 The Ministry of Fisheries and Maritime Affairs has jurisdiction over fish and seafood products.